 Studebaker National Museum, South Bend

 Check it out – an entire museum dedicated to the classic American automobile!
-Dozens of vehicles spanning 150 years are on display across three floors, including the Studebaker used in The Muppet Movie from 1979.
+Dozens of vehicles spanning 150 years are on display across three floors at the Studebaker Museum, including the Studebaker used in The Muppet Movie from 1979.
 Before cars, the company manufactured horse carriages, and one of the carriages on display here is the very one taken by President Lincoln to Ford’s Theatre the night he was killed.

 Lifelike human statues, Carmel